azu/export-onenote-to-html/README.md

 # export-onenote-to-html

-A Toolkit to convert OneNote pages into HTML and Markdown with images.
+A Toolkit that convert OneNote pages into HTML and Markdown with images.

 ## Usage